 Ehrlichiosis is caused by a tick-borne bacteria called Ehrlichia canis.
 The bacteria is transmitted to dogs by the brown dog tick.

 In Australia, the brown dog tick is present in all states and territories.
 It is most common north of latitude 30 degrees south, although it is occasionally found as far as south as Sydney and Melbourne.
+However, ticks infected with Ehrlichia canis have not been detected in these areas.

 What happens to dogs with Ehrlichiosis?